harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

    SET 'auto.offset.reset' = 'earliest';
    ```

-   If you use the default value of `latest`, then ksqlDB will read form the tail of the topics rather than the beginning, which means streams and tables won't have all the data you think they should.
+   If you use the default value of `latest`, then ksqlDB will read from the tail of the topics rather than the beginning, which means streams and tables won't have all the data you think they should.

 3. Build Streams on topics Active_Users and Clicks.= For achieving this you can use the following command.
-Pleae note, Columns here are basically Feild names in the topic.
+Please note, Columns here are basically Field names in the topic.
 ```SQL
 CREATE STREAM Stream_Name (
     Col 1 DataType,